-Three of UC Irvine Healths strategic plan aspirations Population Health Management, Complex Care Leader and Clinical Excellence have strong foundations in the Heal part of our mission.
+Three of UCI Healths strategic plan aspirations Population Health Management, Complex Care Leader and Patient Care Excellence have strong foundations in the Heal part of our mission.
 Below are eight (8) goals and seven (7) strategies to achieve them in fiscal 2017 and 2018.

 All highlighted strategies are currently active.